iansinnott/express-middleware-lecture/README.md

 So, now we have an error handler but if you restart your server and navigate to a URL that we know there's no router for (ex: "/something") you will get a standard Express error, _NOT_ the custom error we just created.
 What happened?

 Since we aren't using any third party middlware yet, we know every piece of code that's being executed when a request hits the server.
 As a result, we can see that at no point is an error generated.
-This is crucial, because errors in express are not automatic.
+This is crucial, because errors in Express are not automatic.
 JavaScript errors will happily bring down your server, but if you want to handle them with easy you will need to manually call the `next` function and pass an error argument.
 That will let Express execute our custom error handling code as scene above.
 So, to make sure all 404's do indeed generate an error, we can add a catch-all midleware right above our error handler:

 ```js
 app.use(function(req, res, next) {